 Anxiety or worry is the body’s way of helping you.
-It is widely believed stress activates our innate ‘fight or flight’ instinct.
-From getting you ready to freeze flight or fight a ‘bear’ or some real danger.
-When our ancestors needed to escape from some grizzly creature the ‘fight or flight’ response kicked in.
-But often in today’s world, there is no actual danger and the thought must be challenged.
+Stress activates our innate fight or flight instinct from getting ready to freeze flight or fight a ‘bear’ or some real danger.
+The fight or flight response kicked in when our ancestors needed to escape from some grizzly creature.
+But often, there is no actual danger in today’s world, and the thought must be challenged.

-According to the Mental Health Foundation, the rates of individuals seeking and receiving treatment have risen significantly with over a third of individuals with symptoms of a common mental health problem receiving treatment.
+According to the Mental Health Foundation, the rates of individuals seeking and receiving treatment for anxiety have risen significantly, with over a third of individuals with symptoms of a common mental health problem receiving treatment.
 Medication is not always necessary to help you deal with panic and anxiety attacks.

 So here are five practical steps to help stop panic and anxiety attacks.

-- The first step is to Breathe in the square pattern 10 times to switch nervous systems (from Sympathetic fight and flight to Parasympathetic Rest & Digest).
-When you do this inhale and exhale in equal proportions, and create a box with your breathing.
-So using the square breathing pattern is: Imagine a square.
-Doing this, breathe in 234 and draw the first line of the square breathe out 234.
-Breathe in 2, 3,4, draw the line of the square, Hold 2,3,4.
-Breathe out 2, 3,4, Hold 2,3,4. (repeat 9 more times).
+- The first step is to Breathe in the square pattern ten times to switch nervous systems (from Sympathetic fight and flight to Parasympathetic Rest & Digest).
+When you do this, inhale and exhale equally, and create a box with your breathing.
+So using the square breathing pattern: Imagine a square.
+Doing this, breathe in 2, 3, 4 and draw the first line of the square breathe out 2, 3, 4.
+Breathe in 2, 3, and 4, draw the line of the square, and Hold 2,3,4.
+Breathe out 2, 3, 4, Hold 2, 3, 4. (repeat nine more times).
 See the above video.

 - Challenge the thought.
 Is it real?
-What is really going on in your environment right now – look at it, go from WHAT IF…to WHAT IS.
-Look at your physical surroundings, people you are actually with, the task you have to do right now, The antidote to anxiety/worry/panic is not positive thinking, it is accurate thinking.
-So what is accurate and truthful in this very moment?
+What is going on in your environment right now – look at it.
+Go from WHAT IF…to WHAT IS.
+Look at your physical surroundings, the people you are with, and the task you have to do right now, The antidote to anxiety/worry/panic is not positive thinking.it is accurate thinking.
+So what is accurate and truthful at this very moment?

 - Decide what you want to feel in advance.
 Also, define the feeling that you want to feel.
 That emotional place that you want to get to.
 For example, is it excitement?
-And have a mental action plan about how to get there, the type of self-talk you will use.
-Practice it, write it down, prepare it and rehearse it – verbally and mentally.
+And have a mental action plan about how to get there and the type of self-talk you will use.
+Practice, write, prepare, and rehearse it – verbally and mentally.

-- You must put a daily routine in that honors you like it is not negotiable.
-And you have to exercise even if it’s a light walk, get sunlight, and you sleep properly.
+- You must put a daily routine in that honours you like it is not negotiable.
+And you have to exercise even if it’s a light walk, get sunlight, and sleep properly.

-- Do NOT say ‘My anxiety’, ‘My depression’ – it is ‘The anxiety/depression.’
-Do not claim it as yours if you want to get rid of it.
+- Do NOT say ‘My anxiety’, or ‘My depression’ – it is ‘The anxiety/depression.’
+Do not claim it as yours if you want to eliminate it.

-Remember you are the thinker of your thoughts, so you can control what you are thinking.
-The brain is actively involved.
+Remember you are the thinker of your thoughts so that you can control your thoughts.
 The National Institute of Mental Health (NIMH) explains: